DenisPav/Ooze/README.md

 These packages provide additional provider specific `EF` extensions to the filter builder pipeline.

 ## Registering Ooze 🧰
-After installation you'll need to register Ooze to your services collection.
+After installation you'll need to register Ooze to your service collection.
 To do so you need to call `.AddOozeTyped()` method.
 Example of this can be seen below:
 ```csharp
 //Example for minimal apis
 var builder = WebApplication.CreateBuilder(args);